NepharaLabs/Nephara_App/contracts/README.md

-# NECRORALabs Smart Contracts
+# NepharaLabs Smart Contracts

-This directory contains the smart contracts for the **NECRORALabs** autonomous payment system built on the x402 protocol and powered by the **$NECRORA** token.
+This directory contains the smart contracts for the **NEPHARALabs** autonomous payment system built on the x402 protocol and powered by the **$NEPHARA** token.

 ## Contracts Overview